 - Open the in-game menu of Elden Ring and select the “System” option.

-2. Right after that, switch to the “Network” tab when you’re in the “Settings” section.
+2. Right after that, switch to the “Network” tab in the “Settings” section.
 The “Network” tab looks like a globe intertwined with spherical lines.
-As soon as you arrive there, make sure that you’re using the settings as shown in the image below.
+As soon as you arrive, make sure you’re using the settings shown in the image below.
 Cross-Region Play should be set to “Perform Matchmaking.”

 Once you’ve ticked off these settings, you should be able to resolve the Elden Ring multiplayer error.
-Many players have these fundamental options set incorrectly and that is why they fail to play online.
-With that being said, if you’re already using the right settings and the game’s multiplayer still doesn’t do the trick for you, keep on reading to try more potential fixes.
+Many players have these fundamental options set incorrectly, which is why they fail to play online.
+With that being said, if you’re already using the right settings and the game’s multiplayer still doesn’t do the trick, keep on reading to try more potential fixes.

 Adjust the Multiplayer Password Setting

 Elden Ring’s multiplayer comprises a setting that lets you set a password.
-This is intended for instilling more privacy in your sessions, especially if you want to play the game with your friends only.
-Now, there is quite a bit that needs to be understood thoroughly here.
-First, if you set a multiplayer password in Elden Ring, you’ll be highly likely to match up with your playing friends.
+This is intended to instill more privacy in your sessions, especially if you only want to play the game with your friends.
+Now, quite a bit needs to be understood thoroughly here.
+First, if you set a multiplayer password in Elden Ring, you’ll likely match up with your playing friends.